sarp-yilmaz/DSA-210-Youtube-vs-Step-Count-Analysis/README.md

 # YouTube-Watch-Habits-Analysis-and-Personalized-Recommendations

+# Research Questions

+How do viewing habits differ across various times of the day, and what content categories dominate these periods?

+How can time-based analysis of YouTube watch history be used to generate personalized video and channel recommendations?

 # Research Aim
 The primary goal of this project is to understand your YouTube watch habits by analyzing the watch history extracted from Google Takeout.